 TRAPPIST-1 is an ultra-cool red dwarf star that is slightly larger, but much more massive, than the planet Jupiter, located about 40 light-years from the sun in the constellation Aquarius.

-ASU scientists Cayman Unterborn, Steven Desch and Alejandro Lorenzo of the School of Earth and Space Exploration, with Natalie Hinkel of Vanderbilt University, have been studying these planets for habitability, specifically related to water composition.
-Their findings have been recently published in Nature Astronomy.
+Arizona State University (ASU) scientists Cayman Unterborn, Steven Desch, and Alejandro Lorenzo of the School of Earth and Space Exploration, with Natalie Hinkel of Vanderbilt University, have been studying these planets for habitability, specifically related to water composition.
+Their findings have been recently published in the journal Nature Astronomy.

 The calculations equal water

 The TRAPPIST-1 planets are curiously light.
 From their measured mass and volume, all of this system’s planets are less dense than rock.
 On many other, similarly low-density worlds, it is thought that this less-dense component consists of atmospheric gasses.